Brexit UK leaving UK - 40 FAQ by Donncha Hughes, Business Advisor

 The Customs Guarantee is discussed in the EI Customs Online Course (see Q.32)

-The Irish Exporters Association IEA has an extensive webpage with information, links and important contact details to help your businesses prepare for Brexit.
+The Irish Exporters Association IEA is a great source of information, links and important contact details to help your businesses prepare to trade with the UK.
 Similar to Q.13 regarding imports the options will be to manage export administration internally, to use an agent, or to rely on the postal system and couriers.

 In Mayo, I was talking to a kitchen manufacturer who sells a lot of premium kitchens in the UK particularly in London.
 He has an installer based in London.
 He arranges delivery using a local company who load up 3 van loads per kitchen to deliver to London.
-The likelihood is that the kitchen manufacturer will work with a Customs Agent to ensure that the current arrangement can continue – along with potential shipment delays, the big concern is currency fluctuations and of course potential tariffs.
+The likelihood is that the kitchen manufacturer will work with a Customs Agent to ensure that the current arrangement can continue - along with potential shipment delays, the big concern is currency fluctuations.

 The UK Revenue & Customs will allow importers into the UK to delay production of post-Brexit customs declarations and tariff payment between 1 January and 30 June 2021.
 All records will be kept by the company and passed onto HMRC along with payment in July 2021.
 This is relevant for companies, including Irish businesses based in the UK, who import into the UK that are approved to use simplified declarations by HMRC.
 It is not anticipated that this arrangement will be reciprocated by the EU.